parallelvirtualcluster/pvc/docs/cluster-architecture.md

 A minimum of 2 network interfaces is recommended.
 These should then be combined into a logical aggregate (LAG) using 802.3ad (LACP) to provide redundant links and a boost in available bandwidth.
 Additional NICs can also be used to separate discrete parts of the networking stack, which will be discussed below.

+#### Remote IPMI-over-IP

+IPMI provides a method to manage the physical chassis' of nodes from outside of their operating system.
+Common implementations include Dell iDRAC, HP iLO, Cisco CIMC, and others.

+PVC nodes in production deployments should always feature an IPMI-over-IP interface of some kind, which is then reachable either in, or via, the Upstream system network (see [System Networks](#system-networks)).
+This requirement is discussed in more detail during the [Fencing and Recovery](#fencing-and-recovery) section below.

 ## PVC Architecture

 ### Operating System